an7tang/uom-year3-project/README.md

 ### File List

 `src/sentiment_analyser.ipynb` ![](https://img.shields.io/badge/-Main%20File-orange)
 : This is the **main** notebook for sentiment analysis task.
 It includes model functions of fine-tuning (training), evaluation, prediction, and so on.
-: The detailed instruction is inside the notebook.
+(The detailed instruction is inside the notebook.)

 ## Second Part - Topic Modelling